forensic-architecture/devops/timemap_datasheet/docs/GCP_README.md

 Ansible playbooks to create and maintain cloud based resources.

-# Overview
+## Overview

 Google Cloud Platform (GCP), Amazon Web Services (AWS) and Microsoft Azure all provide Platform as a Service and Infrastructure as a Service offerings that are increasingly used by organisations looking to save money and time on configuring infrastructure and application resources.
+The scripts here allow you to create production ready or test environments that you can tear down and spin up at will.
 The Ansible scripts included here help with common tasks around cloud provisioning.

+## Worklow

+The workflow to install Timemap on a Google Cloud virtual machine is as follows:

+1. Create a Google Cloud Platform (GCP) account
+2. Create a GCP Project and associated Service Account credentials
+3. Configure your GCP Project with an Ansible User
+4. Configure Ansible
+5. Run the create_gcp_vm.yml Ansible Playbook to create the GCP Virtual Machine
+6. Run Ansible to install and run Timemap and Datasheet

-## Google Cloud Platform (GCP)
+## 1) Google Cloud Platform (GCP) Account

 To use GCP you need to create a standard Google Account and then register for a GCP account here (you'll need a credit card but GCP has a free tier that is adequate for many uses):